-For more information, please see 2 CFR § 200.313 as adopted by the U.S. Department of Justice in 2 CFR § 2800.101.
+For more information, please see 2 C.F.R. § 200.313.

 VIII.
 Conclusion

 We hope that this manual has assisted you and your agency with your award questions.
 We welcome and encourage any comments you have regarding the COPS Office TRGP and the materials we have developed for its administration.
 If you have specific comments regarding this manual, please send them to: